-Importantly, by combining the phenomenological model from Section 3.1 and the epidemiological model from Section 2.2, we can reconstruct the time-dependent transmission rate given by (2.12) and the corresponding time-dependent basic reproduction number $\mathcal{R}0(t) = \tau(t)S(t)/\nu$ (sometimes called "effective basic reproductive ratio").
-The obtained basic reproduction number if presented in Figure 5.
+Importantly, by combining the phenomenological model from Section 3.1 and the epidemiological model from Section 2.2, we can reconstruct the time-dependent transmission rate given by (2.13) and the corresponding time-dependent basic reproduction number $\mathcal{R}0(t) = \tau(t)S(t)/\nu$ (sometimes called "effective basic reproductive ratio").
+The obtained basic reproduction number is presented in Figure 5.
 We observe that $\mathcal{R}0(t)$ is decreasing during each epidemic wave, except at the very end where it becomes increasing.
 This is not necessarily surprising since the lockdown becomes less strictly respected towards the end.
 During the endemic phases, the $\mathcal{R}0(t)$ becomes effectively equal to one, except again near the end.
 The variations observed close to the transition between two phases may be partially due to the smoothing method, which has an impact on the size of the "bumps".
-However they remain very limited in number and size.
+However, they remain very limited in number and size.

-Figure 5: In this figure we plot the time dependent basic reproduction number $\mathcal{R}0(t) := \tau(t)S(t)/\nu$.
+FIGURE 5.
+In this figure we plot the time dependent basic reproduction number $\mathcal{R}0(t) := \tau(t)S(t)/\nu$ .
 We fix the average length of the asymptotic infectious period to 3 days.
+Notice that, contrary to Figure 3 and 4, we do not plot to first endemic phase because the basic reproduction number is meaningless before the first wave.